Founders Journey - Baremetrics

 It can help you track profit month-over-month and year-over-year to give you a solid idea of how much your net sales (including refunds) are generating.

 It looks at sales-focused income alone so that you can clearly and accurately understand how monthly recurring revenue (MRR) changes without being distracted by data like once-a-year expenses or unexpected costs.
+MRR is defined as the predictable revenue a subscription business expects to receive each month from active subscribers.

 How to Calculate Net Revenue